 Soon after arriving in the Big Apple, 007 find himself in the clutches of one Mr. Big, a black crime lord who runs the drug rackets in Harlem.
 Mr. Big gives his lackeys an order to “take this honky out back and waste him.”
 Bond easily escapes, and then goes down to the fictional island nation of San Monique for the next stage of his investigation.

-While traversing around San Monique, Bond discovers a secret, large-scale poppy-growing operation (I didn’t realize growing poppies was illegal), protected by the locals’ fear of voodoo symbols surrounding it, including Baron Samedi, a voodoo spirit by day, and (bizarrely) a minstrel show performer by night.
+While traversing around San Monique, Bond discovers a secret, large-scale poppy-growing operation (I didn’t realize growing poppies was illegal.
+Also, couldn’t Kananga, as the prime minister, legalize it so there wouldn’t be a need to hide it?
+Am I over thinking this?), protected by the locals’ fear of voodoo symbols surrounding it, including Baron Samedi, a voodoo spirit by day, and (bizarrely) a minstrel show performer by night.
 Here, Bond is assisted by a bumbling CIA double-agent named Rosie Carver.
 Bond makes love to her before revealing he knows of her duplicity.
 He holds a gun to her face, and she says, “You couldn’t, you wouldn’t, not after what we’ve just done.”
 Bond replies, ‘I certainly wouldn’t have killed you before.’
 Bond finds a true ally in Solitaire, Kananga’s virginal tarot card reader, who Bond tricks into sleeping with him by having her draw her fate from a tarot card stack he has replaced entirely with “Lovers” cards.

 Finally, Bond goes to New Orleans to establish the connection between the poppy fields on Kananga’s island and Mr. Big’s chain of soul food restaurants, Filet of Soul.
 Bond is captured again and Mr. Big reveals himself to be Kananga (spoiler!).
 Bond is taken to a crocodile farm where he is left to be fed to the reptiles while no one is looking.
 He escapes in a motor boat, leading to one of the best chase sequences in the series, as Bond speeds down the river while being pursued by Kananga’s gang and Sheriff J.W.
 Pepper, who, by the looks of it, is apparently an actual Louisiana sheriff who doesn’t know he’s on camera.